Ga1i130/Internet-Services-M146/README.md

 ### This README.md file is used by this Group to Note down all information related to the Internet Services Project.
 ---
 # Project Explanation
-This Proje#ct was started as part of the Module 146 at TBZ.
-At this Modul we've got the Job to make a Project aboute the Topic "Internet Services".
+This Project was started as part of the Module 146 at TBZ.
+In this Modul we've got the Job to make a Project aboute the Topic "Internet Services".
 ---
 ---
 ---